NetSec-Focus/netsec-focus.github.io/_drafts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 I certainly hope you enjoyed reading my exeperience with OSCP.
 I know someone is going too see some typos in here but in the end we are all not perfect so :D. Not to mention I covered a lot of things but that is what I do in general really.
 DETAILS DETAILS DETAILS!

 If you wish to find me, I am usually attending security conference for fun to learn more about InfoSec from the community or competing in CTF’s for fun as well!
-You can find me on Netsecfocus and on Twitter as well.
+You can find me on NetSecfocus and on Twitter as well.
 Thank you again for reading this and I certainly hope that you enjoyed it 😊.

 -Tjnull